juankipedia/juankipedia/resume.md

 ### Mammut.io
 #### Software Developer | Jun.
 2017 – Jul 2018
-Working on main core of developing chat bots and developing frameworks for Programmers and non- programmers.
+Working on main core of developing chat bots and developing frameworks for Programmers and non- programmers using scala and python.
 #### Software Engineer | Aug.
 2018 – Oct.
 2020
-Working with natural language processing and main core of developing chat bots.
+Working on main core of developing chat bots using scala.

 ### PathScale
 #### Software Engineer | Dic.
 2020 - Jul.
 2021